chaoss/wg-dei/ethics/README.md

-This older is intended to capture risk for people and organizations in associating data with demographics.
+This folder is intended to capture risk for people and organizations in associating data with demographics.
-This needs to be built out, and informed by existing research and best practices.
+This needs to be built out and informed by existing research and best practices.
 Please do propose industry standards we can leverage.

 ### Some guiding questions...